 The winter blues are common even where a strong work culture exists.
 To counter this, efforts can be made to ensure the workplace is as comfortable as possible.
 Examples include making the office warm and cosy, offering a free hot lunch or providing hot chocolate and snacks.
 Showing recognition to those who have battled the cold temperatures is a good idea.
 Managers can also have regular one to one’s with their staff to see how they can support them.

 Above we have outlined some of the ways employers can mitigate the risks of bad weather.
-Whilst there is often a lot of hype in the media when the weather takes a turn for the worst, employers should acknowledge all warnings and take appropriate measures where possible to ensure employee performance and engagement is not effected.
+Whilst there is often a lot of hype in the media when the weather takes a turn for the worst, employers should acknowledge all warnings and take appropriate measures where possible to ensure employee performance and engagement is not affected.

 A performance management tool like Actus Software can also help to deliver high performance within your organisation during the colder months.
 Why not request a demo of Actus Software using the button below: